L2dulgi/SIL-C/README.md

-# [NeurIPS 2025 Spotlight] Policy Compatible Skill Incremental Learning via Lazy Learning Interface
+# [NeurIPS 2025 Spotlight] Policy Compatible Skill Incremental Learning via Lazy Learning Interface (SIL-C)

 Official implementation of **SIL-C** (Skill Incremental Learning with Compatibility) framework in the paper.
 This codebase provides the reference implementation for the continual skill learning framework.